California Estate Planning and Probate Lawyers and Attorneys

 • Find out if any complaints have been filed against the company by calling local and state consumer protection offices or the Better Business Bureau.

 • Insist on the person’s identification and a description of his or her qualifications, education, training and expertise in estate planning.
 Also, keep in mind that legal document assistants are not permitted to give legal advice.
 And paralegals must work under the direct supervision of a lawyer.
-(As a precaution, ask to speak directly to the supervising attorney if you are not given an opportunity to do so.)
+(As a precaution, ask to speak directly to the supervising attorney in California if you are not given an opportunity to do so.)

 • Always ask for a copy of any document you sign at the time it is signed.